-Her first income was about N100,000.
+Her first income was about N100,000, according to The Guardian.
 As an extremely young photographer, she has had to deal with some challenges with many clients refusing to see her talent because of her age.

 “The challenges came at the initial stage when ushers and organisers at events always try to push me back because they didn’t believe I could do anything with the camera,” she explained.